AtharvaBansode/LLM-Query-COI-Project/README.md

 Public Reference: Serves as a valuable resource for anyone interested in understanding and referencing the Constitution of India.

 This Query COI Project is a powerful tool that combines the latest in NLP technology with user-friendly design to provide quick and accurate access to India's most important legal document.
-Its integration with advanced APIs and PDF handling capabilities makes it a valuable resource for legal professionals, educators, and the general public alike.
+Its integration with advanced APIs and PDF handling capabilities makes it a valuable resource for legal professionals, educators, and the general public like.